Skip to content

 • N/A (not available)

 Unless a default or gene panel-specific configuration has been specified, these values are based on a sanitized sum of inheritance modes reported in OMIM.
 If no valid inheritance modes are available from OMIM, the fallback value N/A will be used.
+Note also that SMu is never populated automatically, but can be set manually.

 To override a given value for the current gene panel, select a new value from the dropdown.
 It is recommended to add a comment when doing this.